fbsouzas/go-monitor/README.md

 cd go-monitor
 ```

-3 - Create file with the applications for monitors.
+3 - Create the file with the applications to monitor.
 ```sh
 cp applications.txt.sample applications.txt
 ```

-4 - Puts your applications in the `applications.txt` file.
+4 - Put your applications in the `applications.txt` file.
 Example:
 ```sh
 https://www.my-aplication-1.com/
 https://www.my-application2.com/
 ```
-5 - Opens the `main.go` and configure with your preferences
+5 - Open the `main.go` and configure with your preferences.
 ```go
 # main.go
 const numberTimesToTest = 3 # Number of times that applications will be test